jayantsingh123/course-dbt/greenery/README_WEEK4.md

  - How are our users moving through the product funnel?

  Response: In order to answer this quesion, we have defined a model, called `fact_user_journey` in `marts/marketing`.
 We have filtered the activity to following values, `page_view`, `add_to_cart`, and `checkout`.
-Using this model, we can find information like;

-  - How often the sessions are ending in abandon cart?

-  - How often sessions are ending in abandon search?

-  - How often sessions are ending in purchase order?
+Using this model, we can find information like; how often the sessions are ending in abandon cart, how often sessions are ending in abandon search, as well as how often sessions are ending in purchase order?

   For example, we can find percent of sessions with abandon browse at granularity of user location.
 Here is the query;